jarlemag/Election-stuff/README.md

 # TODO:
 Might want to add support for reading data from and to files, for example JSON, or EML (Election Markup Language)?
+Add function for checking whether personal votes had impact on election result Create Ipython/Jupyter notebook for easier/interactive use.